Image by hozinja

-There will be a special debate around trust and young people at Free Word Centre in London on the 18th November.
-Young people will have the chance to debate trust and authority with a panel of journalists, politicians, poets and police.
-It’s open to everyone, and if you’d like to come along you can get tickets through the Free Word website.
+There was a special debate around trust and young people at Free Word Centre in London on the 18th November.
+Young people had the chance to debate trust and authority with a panel of journalists, politicians, poets and police.
+You can listen to the debate on the Free Word website.

 The winning poet will be invited to perform their work at one of Free Word’s Time to Talk debates about trust at Free Word Centre in London.
 (If you live outside the UK, then someone else will read your poem, so you will still be represented.)
 The winner and two runners-up will also win book tokens, books selected by the Free Word team and have their work published on the Free Word and Young Poets Network websites.